hideyuki001/translation-os/README.md

 A structure-first translation & QA operating system.
 **Version 1.0 · Designed by Hideyuki Okabe**

+⭐ If you find Translation OS useful, please consider giving the repository a star!

 ---

 ## **🔥 What is Translation OS?**